red-collar-official/flutter_kore/packages/umvvm/doc/navigation.md

 );
 ```

-If you need to specify custom transition builder you can specify <b>routeBuilder</b> in navigation settings object
-or you can specify <b>customRouteBuilder</b> for specific route.
+If you need to specify a custom transition builder, you can specify `routeBuilder` in the navigation settings object or you can specify `customRouteBuilder` for a specific route.

-You can see how routes are specified in <b>example_navigation</b> example and in section below.
+You can see how routes are specified in the `example_navigation` example and in the section below.

-You also need to create root navigation view model and view state.
+You also need to create a root navigation view model and view state.
 This is described below.

-And here is also list of methods in <b>BaseNavigationInteractor</b>.
+And here is also a list of methods in `BaseNavigationInteractor`.
 Parameters for routes will be discussed below:

 ```dart
 bool isInGlobalStack({bool includeBottomSheetsAndDialogs = true});